David-Haim/concurrencpp/README.md

 Eager tasks start to run the moment they are invoked.
 This type of execution is recommended when applications need to fire an asynchronous action and consume its result later on (fire and consume later), or completely ignore the asynchronous result (fire and forget).

-Eager tasks can return  `result` or `null_result`. `result` return type tells the coroutine to marshal the returned value or the thrown exception (fire and consume later)  while `null_result` return type tells the coroutine to drop and ignore any of them (fire and forget).
+Eager tasks can return  `result` or `null_result`. `result` return type tells the coroutine to pass the returned value or the thrown exception (fire and consume later)  while `null_result` return type tells the coroutine to drop and ignore any of them (fire and forget).

 Eager coroutines can start to run synchronously, in the caller thread.
 This kind of coroutines is called "regular coroutines".
 Concurrencpp eager coroutines can also start to run in parallel, inside a given executor, this kind of coroutines is called "parallel coroutines".

 Lazy tasks, on the other hand, start to run only when `co_await`ed.
 This type of tasks is recommended when the result of the task is meant to be consumed immediately after creating the task.
-Lazy tasks, being deferred, are a bit more optimized for the case of immediate-consumption, as they do not need special thread-synchronization in order  to marshal the asynchronous result back to its consumer.
+Lazy tasks, being deferred, are a bit more optimized for the case of immediate-consumption, as they do not need special thread-synchronization in order  to pass the asynchronous result back to its consumer.
 The compiler might also optimize away some memory allocations needed to form the underlying coroutine promise.
 It is not possible to fire a lazy task and execute something else meanwhile  - the firing of a lazy-callee coroutine necessarily means the suspension of the caller-coroutine.
 The caller coroutine will only be resumed when the lazy-callee coroutine completes.
 Lazy tasks can only return `lazy_result`.

 Lazy tasks can be converted to eager tasks by calling  `lazy_result::run`.
 This method runs the lazy task inline and returns a `result` object that monitors the newly started task.
 If developers are unsure which result type to use, they are encouraged to use lazy results, as they can be converted to regular (eager) results if needed.